 - Minimum ACT composite: 26 (or 1730 on the 2400-point SAT)

 - Extraordinarily talented, highly motivated high school students without the minimum ACT score should ask about pending membership.

 - Students transferring from another university or who have completed 12 credit hours at TTU as full-time students with a cumulative GPA of 3.5 or higher are eligible to apply for admission.

 To graduate in cursu honorum ("through the course of Honors"), take the following 22 Honors credit hours.

-Honors 1010 is a mandatory, highly interactive one-credit-hour course that meets two hours once a week for the first ten weeks of your first fall semester at TTU.
+Introduction to Honors is a mandatory, highly interactive one-credit-hour course that meets two hours once a week for the first ten weeks of your first fall semester at TTU.
 This first class focuses on analytical and critical thinking skills, civic engagement, civil discussion, active listening and questioning, team-building, and planning your path as an Honors Scholar.

 NOTE: For many majors, this class substitutes for the UNIV 1020: Connections course.
 Ask your advisor.

-2. 15 CREDIT HOURS (typically 4-5 courses) of Honors courses, selected among at least three different departments.
+2. HONORS COURSES (typically 4-5 courses) selected among at least three different departments (15 cr. hrs.)

 - These classes form the core of the first- and second-year experience in Honors: small classes in which exchange ideas in depth with your peers and get to know your professors.
 Most of these Honors sections fulfill General Education requirements or electives in your major.
 For example, you might choose to take Honors American history instead of the regular American history course.
 If you anticipate problems fitting Honors sections into your schedule, arrange during the prior semester to do an Honors Contract.
 Visit Honors Contracts for details.
 For additional help planning for a contract, Honors Graduate Assistant Lindsey Reed will be glad to meet with you.

 New option: continuing Honors students in good standing may apply at least one semester in advance to earn up to 3 credit hours through Honors Experiential Learning for innovative civic engagement leadership, research, certain highly competitive internships, or intensive study abroad experiences.
 Offered by individualized approval only.